AMReX-Astro/Microphysics/unit_test/test_ase/make_table/README.md

-# NSE table maker
+# NSE check tables

-This is a simple driver that makes a table for rho, T, Y_e -> mu_p, mu_n
+This test is used to have a table that has a variety of differen rho, T, and Y_e, to test the valitidy of the function `in_nse`.

-The goal is to provide a nice initial guess for an input state to the NSE solver.
+We solve for the NSE state for variety of different conditions, and update the current state mass fraction to the NSE state to make sure we're in NSE.
+Then `in_nse` is called to see whether we're in NSE or not.